monjurulkarim/ai-meeting-note-taker/README.md

 ## License

-This project is licensed under the MIT License.
-You are free to use, modify, and distribute the code for your own projects.
+The code for this project is sold under a commercial license available on our Gumroad page.
+Please review the license terms before purchasing.